Kenmore West Senior High School: Declining population

 The Kenmore community, like the rest of Western New York, lost population between 1970 and 1990.
 Enrollment of Kenmore West dipped to a low of under 1,400 students in the early 1990s, and many teachers were laid off.
-Despite the loss of population, however, Kenmore West continued to be recognized for its achievements.
 The Ken-Ton population continues to drop, and teachers and support staff continue to be laid off as the district economic climate changes.
 In the 2016–2017 school year, after the consolidation of Kenmore Middle School, Kenmore West now houses eighth graders as well as ninth, tenth, eleventh, and twelfth graders.

 Academics

 In 2013, Kenmore West Senior High School was ranked 74th out of 135 Western New York high schools in terms of academic performance.

 International Baccalaureate Program

 In January 2011, Kenmore West was designated as an International Baccalaureate (IB) School.
 They were the second public school in Western New York with this distinction.
 As of 2016, only two other high schools in Erie County offered the program: Kenmore East High School and City Honors School.
 By 2015, about 18% of Kenmore West students participate in the IB Diploma Program.